 Firstly, Westminster judges, not to be undone by their Four Courts counterparts, started throwing barristers out of court for even the merest glimpse of white around their midriff – an interesting example of English courts following Irish procedural precedent!*

-Secondly, the Lyric Theatre, Dublin, made substantial profits from re-enacting the whole event described above on a nightly basis over several months ‘in a very laughable way and to the intense enjoyment of a large audience.’
+Secondly, the Lyric Theatre, Dublin, made substantial profits from re-enacting the entire event described above on a nightly basis over several months ‘in a very laughable way and to the intense enjoyment of a large audience.’

 It is not recorded whether Lord Chief Justice O’Brien ever came to regret his remark.
-Perhaps he felt all the trouble was worth it if it put a stop for once and for all to the indulgent practice of barristers wearing white waistcoats in warm weather!
+Perhaps he felt all the trouble was worth it if it put a stop for once and all to the indulgent practice of barristers wearing white waistcoats in warm weather!

 *White waistcoat reprimands were reported to have been given by judges in the Whitechapel County Court, in July 1899, in the Chancery Court, in July 1901 and in the Chancery Court again in July 1933.

 More about the White Waistcoat Affair in Mathias O’Donnell Bodkin’s ‘Recollections of an Irish Judge,’ which includes an anonymous parody of the incident, published in the Freeman, and generally attributed to Bodkin himself (it most definitely has his style!)
 It did not improve his already stormy relations with Lord Chief Justice O’Brien.

 That white waistcoat certainly caused a lot of trouble!